IMDEANetworksWNG/UbiLocate/README.md

 ASUS="3 4"
 ```

-If extracting ToF from more than one pair router is needed, just simple add more numbers at the end.
+If extracting ToF from more than one pair of routers is needed, just simple add more numbers at the end.
 Example ASUS="3 4 5"